Updated: June 25, 2024

 In the table below, we guide you through the essential steps and legal intricacies involved in buying property in Portugal- from finding and financing your ideal investment property, negotiation and reservation, the promissory contract, and finalizing the deed signing.

-Assess your finances, explore mortgage options from Portuguese banks, and understand associated costs such as taxes, legal fees, and property registration expenses.
+Step 1: Secure financing for your property | Assess your finances, explore mortgage options from Portuguese banks, and understand associated costs such as taxes, legal fees, and property registration expenses. |

-Set a budget and research the Portuguese real estate market, focusing on location, amenities, and rental potential.
-Seek guidance from real estate professionals like buyer's agents or real estate agents.
+Step 2: Find the perfect property | Set a budget and research the Portuguese real estate market, focusing on location, amenities, and rental potential.
+Seek guidance from real estate professionals like buyer's agents or real estate agents. |

-Once you find a suitable property, negotiate an offer with the seller, potentially facilitated by a real estate professional.
-Consider having a buyer's agent representing your best interests during negotiations.
+Step 3: Make an offer | Once you find a suitable property, negotiate an offer with the seller, potentially facilitated by a real estate professional.
+Consider having a buyer's agent representing your best interests during negotiations. |

-After an offer is accepted, a Reservation Agreement may require a refundable fee.
-The Promissory Contract (CPCV) finalizes the deal, often with a 10 percent deposit, signed in front of a Notary.
+Step 4: Reservation Agreement and CPCV | After an offer is accepted, a Reservation Agreement may require a refundable fee.
+The Promissory Contract (CPCV) then formalizes the promise of acquiring the property, usually with a deposit required of 10-25 percent, although this is agreed between the two parties.
+We recommend signing the CPCV in front of a Notary. |

-The Escritura, or Final Deed, officially transfers property ownership.
+Step 5: Signing the Escritura | The Escritura, or Final Deed, officially transfers property ownership.
 Signed before a Notary, it involves paying remaining balances and fees.
-After signing, the buyer becomes the official owner, concluding the process.
+After signing, the buyer becomes the official owner, concluding the process. |

 Requirements for a Successful Property Purchase